PatClay7325/manufacturing-analytics-platform/docs/hybrid-architecture.md

 Core services run on-premises with selected services in the cloud:
 - Local processing for time-sensitive data
-- Cloud processing for analytics and AI
+- Cloud processing for Analytics and AI
 - Cloud storage for long-term data retention

 ### 3. Multi-Cloud